It was The Hyphen's exclamation point.

 LaRod Stephens-Howling sent a jolt through the University of Phoenix Stadium with his 102-yard return for a touchdown on the first regular-season kickoff in 2010.
 It was the longest return for the franchise since Roy Green took one back 106 yards in Dallas back in 1979, long before Stephens-Howling and most of his teammates were even born.

-As in most cases, the return against the Raiders (shown from three different angles right here) wasn’t just about Stephens-Howling.
+As in most cases, the return against the Raiders wasn't just about Stephens-Howling.
 It was about players making key blocks, a little scheming on the part of special teams coach Kevin Spencer, and a little luck:

 BEFORE THE KICK

 Spencer had watched film of the Raiders' special teams play against the Rams the week before, looking for soft spots in Oakland's coverage.
 He made a "subtle change" in what the Cards were doing based on some of the effective things the Rams had run, but basically, the initial idea was for Stephens-Howling to come up the middle and move right, looking for a hole.

 "We just want to give LaRod a chance," Spencer said.
 "He wants to stretch that thing and pop a seam."

 Since Stephens-Howling already had one touchdown on a return – albeit called back – and another last season, his presence alone energizes his blockers.
 Spencer said the same used to be true in Pittsburgh with Antwaan Randle-El.
 Cardinals special teams captain Jason Wright – Stephens-Howling's "blocking fullback" on kickoff returns – said it puts more responsibility on the blockers.

 After all, if you don't have a player who can break one, what's the big deal if you miss a block?